 For vegetative growth, choose a fertilizer with a higher proportion of nitrogen and potassium to phosphorus.
 When your plants are flowering, decrease your nitrogen concentration and increase the percentage of phosphorus and potassium.

 One problem with hydroponic nutrients is that they can be very unforgiving if the incorrect dosage is applied.
-Follow the recommendations on the fertilizer bag or bottle and frequently check the pH to ensure it’s between 5.5 – 6.5.
+Follow the fertilizer bag or bottle recommendations and frequently check the pH to ensure it’s between 5.5 – 6.5.

-Now, let’s take a look at fertilizer usage when using one of the three most popular hydroponics growing mediums.
+Now, let’s examine fertilizer usage when using one of the three most popular hydroponics growing mediums.

 This coconut fiber is a natural choice for a growing medium.
 It is made up of a coconut husk, the substrate used by coconut seeds to help them germinate.